Drew-CodeRGV/minirackdash/README.md

 ## 🙏 Acknowledgments

-- Eero for providing network hardware and API access
+- eero for providing network hardware and API access
 - Chart.js for beautiful data visualizations
 - Font Awesome for icon library
 - Flask and Python communities